rfong/sustenance/bread/sourdough_tartine.md

 - If your loaf sticks to the proofing basket and tears: Fold a pinch of dough over the tear and bake as usual.

 - Storage: Bread can be stored at room temperature (cut-side down if cut) in a paper bag for up to 3 days well wrapped in plastic wrap and frozen for up to 2 months.

+- Cleaning your proofing towel [[MetaFilter](https://ask.metafilter.com/55323/how-to-wash-out-flour)]: beat the towel out and/or vacuum it while dry.
+Soak in warm water for a while.